alexwlchan/alexwlchan.net/src/_articles/2022/2022-09-23-moomin-mathematics.md

 ---
-layout: post
+layout: article
 date: 2022-09-23 05:42:28 +00:00
 title: '"Fixing" the rules of division'
 summary: If we want to redefine how division works, Ruby is happy to oblige.
-tags:
-  - maths
-  - ruby
+topics:
-  - code crimes
+  - Code crimes
+  - Ruby
 colors:
   css_light:   "#292929"
   css_dark:    "#b0b0b0"